From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 Overview

-When I joined Limble, the legacy mobile experience was putting revenue and customer trust at risk.
+When I joined Limble, the legacy mobile experience (used by maintenance technicians) was putting revenue and customer trust at risk.
 A key segment was close to churning, and we were losing deals to competitors due to poor mobile performance.

 I helped direct a cross-functional effort to stabilize the experience, rebuild the foundation, and reposition mobile as a competitive advantage.